 Hi,

-As usual this was a holiday among continuous holidays after semester off, so on 17th June 2014 me and Tarun started this another Thunderbird Kullu Valley trip.
-'Thunderbird' is Tarun's bike, which is strong enough to carry us through any steep mountains of Himachal Pradesh.
+As usual, this was a holiday among continuous holidays after the semester off, so on 17th June 2014, Tarun and I started another Kullu Valley trip on his motorcycle, Thunderbird.

-The monsoon season is about to come, but the rainfall in the past recent days was high enough to raise the water level of Beas river, which the NH-21 follow from Mandi to Manali.
-These are the days when the news of the drowning of the Engineering students from the Andhra Pradesh is almost everybody's focus.
-At Pandoh dam, a number of military and paramilitary men were standing at the same time some people in other dresses were floating on the dam on the rafters.
-They were searching for the student dead bodies.
+These are the days when the news of the drowning of the Engineering students from Andhra Pradesh is almost everybody's focus.
+At Pandoh dam, several military and paramilitary men were standing at the same time, some people in other dresses were floating on the reservoir on the rafters.

-We were curious to glance the policemen and paramilitary and army personnels, who were standing along the river banks, working under the search operation for the dead bodies of those 24 students.
 This was a time of big remorse for whole nation, but life has to always goes on.
 Everyone has to do their own piece of work, these policemen can not just pause it and sit and watch the one day cricket series of India - Bangladesh or the late night world cup football matches and similarly we had to move on.

-See the water level at Larji Dam Reservoir on 17th June 2014
+See the water level at Larji Dam Reservoir on 17th June 2014 |

 When we reached Larji dam, we stopped for clicking the dam reservoir, water level was just about to cross the crest of the dam.
 The gates of the dam were closed consecutively for recent past 4-5 days.
-Till today they had searched 8 dead bodies, and operation was still on.
+Till today, they had searched 8 dead bodies, and operation was still on.
 After riding about 5 km on this Salbar to Kanon Kutcha(Gravel) road, bike was parked under a walnut tree.

-Afterwards, this was an another 15 to 20 minute vertical foot-hike along the village path to reach the Brahma temple of the Kanon.
+Afterwards, this was another 15 to 20 minute vertical foot-hike along the village path to reach the Brahma temple of the Kanon.
 At a home on the way, we drank the water and asked for the path to reach the temple.
 People are always ready to help when you go there with the simple intention of visiting the place, not to do the non-sense things, such as drinking or searching for the smoking drugs.
 We didn't expected what we saw, temple was crowded with another wooden houses of the village.

-The gate of the Brahma temple of Kanon, Banjar (Kullu)
+The gate of the Brahma temple of Kanon, Banjar (Kullu) |

 There was a wooden roof, held by the four wooden pillars, below which was a ramp constructed for sitting and playing the musical instruments, chosen specifically for worshipping the lord.
 I think the verandah was spacious enough to occupy the whole village.